6. Measures in other sectors

 From May 18th people owning a secondary residence in Belgium are allowed to go there.
 Trips in Belgium are allowed from 8th June.
 Borders will be re-opened from 15th June (to and from the European Union, including the United Kingdom, and the four other Schengen countries).
 However, each country alone decides whether or not to open its borders.

 Since 9 June 2020, Belgium has classified the different European destinations by colour.
 Green means that access is free and that Belgians will be able to return without hindrance.
 Orange indicates that a test upon return is recommended as well as quarantine (2 weeks).
 Finally, red means that travelling in those regions is forbidden and that a test upon return from these designations is mandatory and accompanied by mandatory quarantine (2 weeks).
-Since September 25th, travelling in a red zone is no longer forbidden but strongly discouraged and the obligation of quarantine and testing at day 5 can be avoided after approval gained following a self-evaluation questionnaire.
+Since September 25th, travelling in a red zone is no longer forbidden but strongly discouraged and the obligation of quarantine and testing at day 5 can be avoided after approval gained following a self-evaluation questionnaire (see also section 1.5).

 Borders and mobility